Țicleni oil field

 The Țicleni oil field is an oil field located in Țicleni, Gorj County.
 It was discovered in 1940 and developed by Petrom.
 It began production in 1940 and produces oil.
-The total proven reserves of the Țicleni oil field are around 30 million barrels (4.39×106tonnes), and production is centered on 4500 oilbbl/d.
+The total proven reserves of the Țicleni oil field are around 30 million barrels (4.39 million tonnes), and production is centered on 4500 oilbbl/d.
 The oil field is expected to produce around 9000 oilbbl/d by 2015.